 GENERAL COUNCIL MEETINGS: The Mount Auburn Community Council will meet on the third Monday of each month unless an official holiday is declared.
 In the event of such an official holiday, the meeting will be held on the following Tuesday in that month.
-Notice of MACC meetings will be circulated in a number of ways, including social media, newsletter, email notification, the webpage, and other forms of communication managed by the Communication Committee.

 ANNUAL MEETING: The Annual Meeting of the MACC will be held on the third Monday in October of each year.
 The items on the agenda are:

-The end-of-year Financial Report
+The end-of-year Financial Report.

-The end-of-year Performance Reports of all the Committees.
+The end-of-year Reports from all Committees.

 The President’s Annual Report.

-Directly following this meeting the elections will be held.
-Outgoing officers will serve until October 31st, incoming officers and trustees will take office on November 1st.
-The Recording Secretary is responsible for organizing and issuing a written notice to all verified Council members of this Annual Meeting no later than 30 days prior to the date of the meeting.
+Elections will be held at the end of regular business for the General Council Meeting.
+See ARTICLE VIII (Elections) for more information.

-TRUSTEE MEETINGS: The MACC Board of Trustees will meet on the second Tuesday of each month unless an official holiday is declared.
-In the event of such an official holiday, the meeting will be held on the following Wednesday in that month.
+TRUSTEE MEETINGS: The MACC Board of Trustees will meet once per month, typically one week before the MACC General Council Meetings.
+The MACC Board of Trustees may change the standing date of the meeting and notify the General Council as well as post dates online.

-CALL MEETINGS: Call Meetings or special meetings may be called at any time by the following people:
+CALL MEETINGS: Call Meetings are special meetings.

+Call Meetings may be called at any time by the following people:

 The President.

 Any member of the Board of Trustees, with concurrence of two other member.

-Call meetings can be called for the general council or Trustees only.
-Trustees must be given a two day notice of a special trustees meeting, while General Council must be given one week’s notice of a special council meeting.
-No official business can be conducted unless a quorum is present.
+Call Meetings can be called for the General Council or for the Board of Trustees.

+Trustees must be given a two-day notice of a special Trustees Meeting, while General Council must be given one week’s notice of a Call Meeting.
+No official business can be conducted unless a quorum is present

+VIRTUAL MEETINGS

+Board of Trustee Meetings may be held online if necessary, for a variety of reasons as the Board of Trustees sees fit.
+A minimum of two-day notice should be followed.

+General Council Meetings should be held in person whenever possible.
+Under extraordinary circumstances, such as, but not limited to, a statewide Stay-At-Home order, General Council Meetings may be held online with the ability to call in to a meeting on cell phones, home phones, or electronically.

+A minimum seven-day notice is required to hold a General Council Meeting virtually.

+Priority Items and other controversial issues should avoid being voted on until an in-person meeting can be held, if possible.

+The reason for a virtual meeting must be clearly articulated to the members.

+All members in attendance must be recorded for membership records.

+Any voting member who uses authorized communication equipment to communicate in real time is deemed to be present, in person at the meeting and may vote on any issue presented.

 ARTICLE V

-EXECUTIVE BOARD – DUTIES AND RESPONSIBILITIES
+OFFICERS – DUTIES AND RESPONSIBILITIES

-DEFINITION AND AUTHORITY OF THE EXECUTIVE BOARD
+DEFINITION AND AUTHORITY OF THE OFFICERS

-The Executive Board consists of the MACC officers: the President, Vice President, Treasurer, Recording Secretary, and Corresponding Secretary.
+The Officers consists of: President, Vice President, Treasurer, Recording Secretary, and Corresponding Secretary.

-The Executive Board has the authority and responsibility to carry out the policies, decisions, procedures and plans of the Board of Trustees.
+The Officers the authority and responsibility to carry out the policies, decisions, procedures and plans of the Board of Trustees as outlined in their roles.

 Only the President (or designee) may sign correspondence on behalf of the MACC.
 Only the President (or designee) may speak on behalf of MACC.
 When doing so they must be very clear as to whether the communication has or has not been approved by the Board and/or the Council.

-All Officers must sign a Conflict of Interest Statement upon taking office and once every year during their term in office.
+All Officers must sign a Conflict-of-Interest Statement upon taking office and once every year during their term in office.

 PRESIDENT

-The President along with he Board of Trustees shall place items on the agenda for all MACC General Council meetings in accordance with Article IV, Section A #1.
+The President along with the Board of Trustees shall place items on the agenda for all MACC General Council Meetings in accordance with ARTICLE IV, SECTION A #1.

-The President shall attend all Trustee meetings and has one vote on all issues.
+The President shall attend all Trustee Meetings and has one vote on all issues.

-The President will preside over all MACC General Council meetings and all meetings of the Board of Trustees.
+The President will preside over all MACC General Council Meetings and all meetings of the Board of Trustees.